NomisIV/website/src/blog/2021-06-05-how-i-built-this-website.md

 But what language would I use?

-I had some experince with lua, and it's supposedly specifically developed for integrating into stuff.
+I had some experience with lua, and it's supposedly specifically developed for integrating into stuff.
 I had a go with it,
 but quickly realized that you couldn't list a directory.